-Accountants are significantly more stressed than employees across other sectors, with workload, long hours and the lack of margin for error in the job tipping many over the edge, new research has found.
+Accountants are significantly more stressed than employees across other sectors, with workload, long hours and the lack of margin for error in the job tipping many over the edge, the research found.

 The research, which sought to shed light on the mental health of the industry, also surveyed 500 HR professionals across multiple sectors on mental health within their workforce.
-It found that 42% agreed they had staff who were suffering from mental health issues and 43% had seen more employees than usual requesting mental health support during the pandemic.
+It found that 42% agreed they had staff who were suffering from mental health issues.
 However, the fact that more than three-quarters (78%) of those HR professionals surveyed said they believed their workplaces ultimately provide adequate support suggests a disconnect between the experience of accountants and the feeling by employers that they are doing enough.

 When asked why these employees weren’t accepting their employer-funded mental health support, 36% said that they don’t have time, 32% that they don’t think their condition is severe enough and 23% said that they don’t think it will help.
 In contrast, many accountants would instead be willing to accept some slightly more informal advice: 85% said that they have followed advice to take regular breaks, and to take a proper lunch break and go for a walk.